Mother’s Day in prison with my baby: I'm learning and I'm growing

 Mary says staying in the unit has helped her grow as a mother and has allowed her to witness some of her son’s key milestones.

 “His teething, his crawling and now with him walking.
-If it wasn’t for the Mothers and Babies unit I wouldn’t have seen all of that.
+If it wasn’t for the Mothers with Babies unit I wouldn’t have seen all of that.

 “I can’t speak highly enough of the unit and also the social workers who have helped me.”